SPF Record Syntax: Structure, Examples & Checkers

 v=spf1 -all exp=yourdomain.com

-This policy does two things.
+This SPF record all does two things.
 First, it rejects any mail sent from the queried domain.
 Second, including the optional “exp” modifier will perform a TXT lookup on the queried domain and send it along with the rejection; that way, the sender can see why the message was rejected.
-Be aware, however, that this modifier is not commonly used, and you are unlikely to encounter it in any production environments.
+Be aware, however, that this modifier is not commonly used, and you are unlikely to encounter it in any production environment.

 A policy like this also covers domains that don’t have email set up, in which case it’s safe to assume that any mail received from that domain is fraudulent.